 BBC Newsnight didn’t think it was worth discussing.
 I suspect that if the judgment had gone the other way, the commentators were lined up with a storyline to follow.
-Instead, there was a report on sewer deaths in India, which could have been screened any time.
-Does this mean the BBC did not know how to deal with the Supreme Court judgment in the short time available to it, or it simply wanted to ignore it as non-news?
+Instead, there was a report on sewer deaths in India, which could have been screened any time and was possibly held in reserve as a ‘fill-in’ report when needed.
+Does this mean that the BBC did not know how to deal with the Supreme Court judgment in the short time available to it, or it simply wanted to ignore it as non-news?

 The Supreme Court said that the Christian baker Asher’s were within their rights not to bake a cake with a message “Support Gay Marriage” iced on it.
 They could not be forced to promote something that they could not support.
 This has far-reaching consequences, striking at the prevailing orthodoxy, but consistent with the fundamental principles of British law.
 It shows how far the pendulum had swung away from the toleration developed over centuries in Christian Britain.